Abdelmonsif/Mapping_SNPs/README.md

 # Instructions:

-1. the 'SNPs_with_crystal_structure' contains all proteins need to be process
+1. the 'SNPs_with_crystal_structure' contains all proteins need to be processed

-2. 'pdb_only/ENSPxxxxxxxxxx.out' contains a list of crystal structure, which will compare with ENSPxxxxxxxxxx.seq which can be found in '/Ensembl/'
+2. 'pdb_only/ENSPxxxxxxxxxx.out' contains a list of crystal structures that was created by doing blast for the ensembl sequence agains the fasta sequences of the crystal structures that has a similarity more than 0.8, which will be compared against ENSPxxxxxxxxxx.seq which can be found in '/Ensembl/'  which is the ensembl sequences of proteins where we know exactly the position of the Single Nucleotide Polymorphism (SNP).

-3. all the sequence of crystal structure are located in 'fasta/'
+3. The crystal structures sequences are located in 'fasta/'

 4. run file : multi_mapping.py